Yeshey/SecurityInDistributedSystems/README.md

 ### 2.3.
 Credentials

-- When doing `ssh haw`:
+- When doing `ssh svs24`, if you haven't set up the keys yet:
   - First input your password for your haw account
   - Input the machine's password: *BigDickEnergy* *(should change)*

-### 2.4.
-Random Notes

-- If you wanted to login without typing a password, you had to put the public key of your computer on the remote servers, and do ssh tunneling somehow.
-- Go to the server and in a .ssh put my public key from your PC..?

 ## 3. web server